-3 credits in Business Administration corresponding to:
+3 credits in Business Administration from:

-BAE344B; BAE410A; BAE330A.
+BAE344B; BAE410A/B; BAE330A/B.

-6 credits corresponding to courses at a level equal or greater to 200 from the Department of Mathematics and Computer Science or that of Computer Engineering except those destined to Arts students and, with the approval of the department, certain courses given by other departments.
+6 credits from courses at the 200 level or higher from the Department of Mathematics and Computer Science, or Computer Engineering, which are not intended from Arts students.
+With the approval of the department, courses given by other departments may also be used.